 The Eagle River area, just north of Anchorage, provides access to additional trails, outdoor recreation, and camping in Chugach State Park.
 The Eagle River Campground overlooks Eagle River, which is popular for fishing, whitewater rafting, and kayaking.
 A number of local outfitters offer guided rafting and kayaking excursions on the river with rapids ranging in difficulty from Class I to Class IV.
 Nearby is the Eagle River Nature Center, which offers interpretive programs, wildlife viewing, and educational exhibits.
 The center serves as the starting point for several trails including the north end of the Crow Pass Trail, a 26-mile trek to Girdwood through the state park and Chugach National Forest.

-Eklutna Lake is a scenic valley 26 miles northeast of Anchorage, offering year-round recreation.
-A 10-mile access road leads from the Glenn Highway to the lake, where there are hiking trails, mountain biking, fishing, kayaking and canoeing opportunities, a beautiful campground, and four public use cabins available to reserve in advance.
-The seven-mile long Eklutna Lake was created after Eklutna Glacier retreated and mountain streams filled the valley left behind.
+Eklutna Lake is a scenic valley 26 miles northeast of Anchorage, offering year-round outdoor recreation.
+A 10-mile access road leads from the Glenn Highway to the lake, where there are hiking trails, mountain biking, fishing, kayaking and canoeing opportunities, a beautiful campground, and four public-use cabins available to reserve in advance.
+The 7-mile long Eklutna Lake was created after Eklutna Glacier retreated and mountain streams filled the valley left behind.
 In the summer, visitors can rent bikes and kayaks near the parking area.
-In the winter, the area is popular for cross country skiing, fat tire biking, and northern lights viewing.
+In the winter, the area is popular for cross-country skiing, fat-tire biking, and northern lights viewing.

 Heading south from Anchorage along the Turnagain Arm are more opportunities for hiking, camping at the Bird Creek Campground, fishing on Bird Creek, and wildlife viewing.
 Several trails start at sea level just off the Seward Highway and quickly climb into the alpine landscapes overlooking Turnagain Arm, including Bird Ridge Trail, Falls Creek Trail, and McHugh Creek Trail.
 For a flatter trek, the Indian to Girdwood Trail, known to locals as Bird to Gird, is a paved multi-use trail that travels along the coastline 14 miles from the small town of Indian to Girdwood.